emmanuel-akpandara/Airbnb-Listings-Intelligence-Dashboard/README.md

 Identifies the most-reviewed listing and analyzes the sentiment distribution of its comments (positive, neutral, negative).

 #### Why it’s useful:
-This allows hosts and stakeholders to understand how guests feel about the most frequently booked listing — a potential benchmark or red flag.
+This allows hosts and stakeholders to understand how guests feel about the most frequently booked listing, a potential benchmark or red flag.
 It also supports diagnostic storytelling by focusing on a high-volume case.

 ### /python/property_rating_ratio.py
 #### What it does: